d0tTino/docs-/docs/gaze-research/gaze_research_compiled.md

 ## Using the Deliverables

 **Reading the report:** Open `gaze_research_compiled.md` in any markdown viewer to read the full analysis.
-Citations use tether identifiers (e.g., :contentReference[oaicite:0]{index=0}), which point to specific lines in the sources consulted during research.
+Citations use BibTeX keys (e.g., [@lacan_sep]), which point to specific lines in the sources consulted during research.

 **Exploring sources:** The annotated bibliography below gives an overview of each major source.
-For full details and to trace the original passages, consult the tether IDs in the annotations or see the BibTeX section for publication information.
+For full details and to trace the original passages, consult the citation keys in the annotations or see the BibTeX section for publication information.

 **Visualising the genealogy:** The influence map embedded in this document shows how theoretical concepts influenced one another over time.